 - empowering individuals to be as independent as possible

-- helping individuals identify and pursue opportunities
+- supporting individuals to identify and pursue learning opportunities

 - providing encouragement and motivation